bu-icsg/FlexFilt/README.md

 ## Running the experiments

 ### Functional Verification
+For detailed information about our test programs, please refer to the [new_code](https://github.com/bu-icsg/FlexFilt/tree/new_code) branch.
+The new_code branch also provides detailed comments on each test program.

 For functional verification, we provide two sample programs.
 The first program prevents the execution of WRPKR instruction (the equivalent of WRPKR in our RISC-V prototype) anywhere in the default domain.
 The second program follows the scenario described in Section 7.2 of the paper.